SvennF/Artist-Tema/README.md

-DevTips-Starter-Kit
+SvennF Starter Kit
 ===================

 My Version of devtips starter kit
-#This will be used for testing
+#This project will be used for testing git and jekkyl

 __will__ be updated after each episode is finished